Satellite-Operations-Services-Optimizer/SOSO-Server/mock_ftp_service/README.md

 ## Functionality

-All the files interacted within this server are in the "FileSystem" folder of this application
+All the files interacted within this server are in the "file_system" folder of this application